 By starting early, you will have the most scarce resource in today’s world which even money can buy- TIME.
 You will be having time by your side which will help in accumulating enough wealth for the future.
 The Magic of Compounding can only be seen when you have time by your side, they both move hand in hand.

 One of the added advantages of investing early is that you become a financial expert as you have made those early and mundane mistakes where people like you have lost a fortune but you, on the other hand, have learned from that mistakes at a minimum cost.
-You have learned the art of value investing and how to minimizing your risk and losses.
+You have learned the art of value investing and how to minimize your risk and losses.

 Putting aside a portion of your salary can be a challenge.
 Many people want to contribute the maximum permitted by their plans but find it takes too big of a bite out of their paychecks.